aemeltsev/adf/README.md

 Adf contains the following C++ modules components:

-advmath Advanced mathematical methods.
+* advmath Advanced mathematical methods.
-Contain hyperbolic, elliptic and other special methods which all other adf code depends on.
+<br /> Contain hyperbolic, elliptic and other special methods which all other adf code depends on.

-anfilter Calculate of the analog active filters
+* anfilter Calculate of the analog active filters

-base Internal basic methods and definitions.
+* base Internal basic methods and definitions.
 Not used outside.

-complex Basic implementation class of the complex number.
+* complex Basic implementation class of the complex number.

-fft Fast Fourier transformation.
+* fft Fast Fourier transformation.

-fresp Calculate the frequency response of a filter using starting and stopping frequency.
+* fresp Calculate the frequency response of a filter using starting and stopping frequency.

-iirfilter Calculate of the digital iir-filter.
+* iirfilter Calculate of the digital iir-filter.

-polynomial Custom representation of the polynomial class.
+* polynomial Custom representation of the polynomial class.

 # License